cocoa-xu/cc_precompiler/README.md

 [
   # ...
   cc_precompiler: [
+    # optional config key
+    # false - target triplet for the current machine will be included in all available targets
+    # true - only targets listed in `compilers` will be included in all available targets
+    only_listed_targets: true,

     # optional config that provides a map of available compilers
     # on different systems
     compilers: %{